-In December 2020, Roboflow added a self-serve image labeling tool called Roboflow Annotate.
-(Read more in our announcement!)
-This new addition greatly streamlines the process of going from raw images to a trained and deployed computer vision model.
+Roboflow Annotate is a self-serve annotation tool included with all Roboflow accounts that greatly streamlines the process of going from raw images to a trained and deployed computer vision model.

-Whether you need to correct a single annotation or label a new dataset, you can now do it within Roboflow without having to download a separate program or go through the process of exporting and re-importing your images.
+Whether you need to correct a single annotation or label an entire dataset, you can now do it within Roboflow without having to download a separate program or go through the process of exporting and re-importing your images.

 The self-service version of Roboflow Annotate has been added to all existing plans for no extra charge.
 Simply click on an image in one of your datasets to open the labeling interface.
 All changes will automatically be saved and shared with the rest of your team.

 On the right-hand side of the labeling interface you will find the toolbar.
 It contains the following options:

 Select (represented by a hand icon) allows you to select, edit, and drag individual annotations.

 Single click an existing bounding box to select it.
 Once selected, you can change a bounding box's size with the circular white handles that appear on its corners and on each side.
 Or use the class editor to change the box's label.

 Drag a box to move it.